Chan Jun Shern

 arXiv / website / tweet / code

-We develop the Machiavelli benchmark to measure deception, power-seeking tendencies, and other unethical behaviors in complex interactive environments that simulate the real world.
+We develop the Machiavelli benchmark to measure deception, power-seeking tendencies, and other unethical behaviors of AI agents in choose-your-own-adventure text games.

 How Would The Viewer Feel?
 Estimating Wellbeing From Video Scenarios